Product finder: match your problem to the right netting

 What mesh size stops aphids?

 Aphids call for a fine mesh; because the real exclusion factor is the aperture in millimetres rather than the mesh count alone, we confirm the exact aperture against your target pest before quoting.
-See the buyer's guide for details.

 Why does livestock fencing go to a quote instead of a recommendation?